 To make matters worse, these chemicals go down the drain where they eventually make their way into the ecosystem, contaminating groundwater, rivers, and oceans and negatively impacting wildlife.

-Our once-pristine, beautiful planet is gradually becoming a toxic waste dump, thanks to human activity such as agribusiness and plastic pollution, and toxic residues from cleaning products – referred to hazardous materials or HazMat at waste facilities – are poisoning the air, water, and soil.
+Our once-pristine planet is gradually becoming a toxic waste dump due to various human activities such as agribusiness and plastic pollution, and toxic residues from cleaning products – referred to hazardous materials or HazMat at waste facilities – are poisoning the air, water, and soil.

 So the answer, obviously, is to go natural.
-But before you head over to Whole Foods get some “organic” replacements for your toxic cleaning products, here’s some buyer beware info.
+But before you head over to Whole Foods get some replacements for your toxic cleaning products, buyer beware!

 - SLS – Potentially carcinogenic synthetic sudsing agent